annekroon/CCS-2/week08/takehome-exam.md

       - Training the classifiers

       Note that you have a few options here: you can build a machine that differentiates between the four different types of tweets, or you can choose to combine categories.
 You can play around with this and decide what approach you prefer.
-      Use the materials used in weeks 7 and 8 (including the example code used in this week's tutorial) to figure out what steps you need to take.
+      Use the materials used in weeks 7 and 8 to find example code.

   4.  **Validating the classifier**